 - All music students will need to utilize the Flip Grid program for all performance based assessment.

 - All students must proactively participate when at home during online learning.

 - Instrumental lessons will continue at the elementary level.

-Unfortunately, we will not be able to hold the high school musical in November.
-We are looking into the possibility of a spring musical.
+Unfortunately, we will not be able to have a high school musical this year.

 Will students share art supplies?

 Most students will be given individual supply packets that have been put together by the teachers.
 These packets will be used in the classroom as well as at home.

 What will lunch periods look like?